 The commitment depends on the interest and ambition of the Influencer.
-DASA recommends a minimum commitment of 4-hour per month in fulfilling this role.
+DASA recommends a minimum commitment of 2-4 hours per month in fulfilling this role.
 DASA further expects the Influencer to engage in a quarterly call with the DASA Influencer program manager where the Influencer exchanges ideas and feedback based on their engagement.

 Will DASA appoint multiple Influencers per country?

 There is no limit on the number of DASA Influencers in a country.
 Influencers from the exact same location can bring new ideas and experiences to the table.

 What are some benefits of becoming an Influencer?

 - DASA provides a global platform for your ideas and opinions.

 - Gain the ability to develop local markets or contribute to DASAs online presence.

 - Build credibility by speaking on behalf of DASA.